 When it comes to information security in your office, you’ve probably made sure all computers, servers, network and mobile devices are protected.
 But there’s one elephant in the room that may not be secure and likely stores priceless information about your business: the printer.

 Did you know that 60% of businesses lose data through an office printer security breach?
 Data lost due to these breaches can cost a company an average of $400,000.
 If your printer is outdated or in need of a software update, your office could be vulnerable to hackers.

 What is Printer Security?

 According to a survey completed on Global Print Security, print is predicted to continue to play a major role in the business process.
-Eighty-seven percent of businesses surveyed said they expect print to still be important in the next two years.
+28% of businesses surveyed said that they expect print to still be important to their business in a year.
 With that in mind, how does your company ensure office printer security?